Academics |

 Academic Requirements

-Previous coursework in Asian Studies is strongly recommended.
+- Previous coursework in Asian Studies is strongly recommended, but not required.

 Non-SUNY students: Must have completed at least one year of Japanese study prior to the start of the program.